harlanhaskins/Pollaroid/README.md

 ./gradlew run
 ```

-This will run the server locally on port 8080.
+This will run the server at `http://localhost:8080`.

 ### Building the Web Frontend

 The web frontend is a React web application that's built using `webpack`.
 To
-install all the dependencies necessary for the frontend, ensure you have `npm`
+install all the dependencies necessary for the frontend, ensure you have
-installed and available in your PATH, then navigate to the
+[Node.js](https://nodejs.org/en/download/) installed and available in your
-`frontend` directory and run:
+PATH, then navigate to the `frontend` directory and run:

 ```bash
 npm install